Ram Chandra Datta: Later life

 Rama's ascetic life had a telling effect on his health.
 In 1898, dysentery compounded his problems of chronic diabetes and carbuncle.
 He was devoutly attended at his Simla home by his wife, friends, and disciples.

 His health condition further deteriorated with heart disease and chronic asthma, and he died on 17 January 1899.
-His relics are consecrated at Yogodyana adjoining the Sri Ramakrishna's temple according to his last wish, "When I die please bury a little of the ashes of my body at the entrance to Yogodyana.
+His relics are consecrated at Ramakrishna Math(Yogodyan), which is located near Kankurgachhi, adjoining the Sri Ramakrishna's temple according to his last wish, "When I die please bury a little of the ashes of my body at the entrance to Yogodyan.
 Whoever enters this place will walk over my head, and thus I shall get the touch of the Master’s devotees’ feet forever."

 Relationship with Swami Vivekananda

 Ram Chandra was the nephew of Bhuvaneswari Devi, mother of Narendranath Datta.
 He was twelve years older than Narendranath, but, Bhuvaneswari used to consider him as her another son.
 Mahendranath Datta, younger brother Narendranath, told, in their childhood they used to think that Ram Chandra was their elder brother.

 In November 1881, Surendra Mitra's house was the venue of meetings where Ramakrishna was happy to be present and one of his householder disciples present on this occasion was Ram Chandra Datta along with his 16-year-old cousin Narendra Nath Datta who was still a student and he used to sing at such gatherings.
 Ramakrishna liked the youngster’s singing and he asked Ram Chandra and Surendra to bring the youngster to his Dakshineswar abode.
 He was so anxious to meet the young Narendra that he also directly asked Narendra to come and meet him.
 He was so enamored of Narendra and the effect was so profound which made him cry for six months till Narendra met him.
 But Narendra took time to meet him as he thought Ramakrishna was a "monomaniac".

 In 1898, when Ram Chandra was seriously ill, Swami Vivekananda, after returning from the Western countries, visited Ram Chandra to inquire about his cousin's health.
 At that time Vivekananda even helped him to wear his slippers to go to the toilet as there was no body else in the room.
 Ram was so touched by this visit and kind gesture that his eyes watered and he emotionally stated: "Bille (Swami Vivekananda’s family nickname), I thought that after travelling to America and becoming famous you would have forgotten us.
 But now I see that you are my same little brother Bille."